usaid-cs/yesterday-i-learned/biology.md

 1. [*Beer shits*](http://www.poopreport.com/Doctor/Knowledgebase/beer_and_poop.html) are caused by alcohol poisoning and death of gut flora that digest soluble fibres.
 1. The queen bee mates with males only once: on her flight to build a new nest.
 1. [Math](http://math-fail.com/wp-content/uploads/math-not-even-once.png) users don't feel hungry or thirsty.
 The lack of thirst makes their mouths dry up (even faster than if it were simply a saliva issue).
 Then cavities develop and the teeth fall off.
+1. The smallest muscle in your body, found in the middle ear, dampens the sound of your own voice when you speak.
+Recordings of your voice sound odd because the stapedius muscle isn't functioning then.
+(Also: bone vibrations)
+1. 40 weeks is clearly both 9 solar months and 10 lunar months.